Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Substrate

 A modular framework for building blockchains.
-AXIASolar is built using Substrate.
-Chains built with Substrate will be easy to connect as parachains.
+AXIA is built using Substrate.
+Chains built with Substrate will be easy to connect as allychains.

 ## Tabling

-In AXIASolar governance, bringing a proposal to a vote via referendum.
+In AXIA governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different than the US version, which means "to postpone" a measure.

 ## Transaction